 Understanding How to Grade Akoya Pearls

-We are assuming that you are looking to purchase a strand of Japanese Akoya Cultured Pearls, the same finer quality pearls one would find at a finer jewelry store such as Mikimoto or Tiffany & Co.
-We say Tiffany & Co. or Mikimoto, because it is at these two stores in the marketplace that one could find our superior quality pearls.
+We are assuming that you are looking to purchase a strand of Japanese Akoya cultured pearls, the same finer-quality pearls one would find at an upscale jewelry store such as Mikimoto or Tiffany & Co.
+We say Tiffany & Co. or Mikimoto because it is at these two stores in the marketplace that one could find our superior quality pearls.
 It is for this category of pearls that we are going to continue this pearl education.
-Please make a special note that American Pearl sells perfectly round, perfectly clean pearls in our TRUE AAA grade.
+Please make a special note that American Pearl sells perfectly round, perfectly clean pearls in our true AAA grade.
 This is the same quality standard adhered to at Mikimoto in their true AAA label.
-Other sellers of AAA quality often diminish the value or break the industry standard grade/label by assigning the definition of "95% clean" or "virtually blemish free" to AAA which is just another way of saying spotted.
+Other sellers of AAA-quality pearls, Tiffany and Mikimoto not included, often diminish the value or break the industry standard grade/label by assigning the definition of "95% clean" or "virtually blemish-free" to AAA, which is just another way of saying spotted.
 Pearls that are blemished or spotted such as the "hanadama" label are worth half the value compared to their clean strand counterparts.
-This is the most important information a consumer can learn when buying a fine quality strand of pearls.
-Because American Pearl offers you perfectly clean pearls in the TRUE AAA grade, you can rest assured that your pearls will hold their value and appreciate in value over time, whereas a strand of blemished pearls diminish in value over time.
-You can also learn the verbal descriptions of the grades/labels (such as TRUE AAA) and judge for yourself what this quality should look like; thereby empowering you to link pearl quality to market value for yourself.
+This is the most important information a consumer can learn when buying a fine-quality strand of pearls.
+Because American Pearl offers you perfectly clean pearls in the true AAA grade, you can rest assured that your pearls will hold their value and appreciate in value over time, whereas a strand of blemished pearls diminish in value over time.
+You can also learn the verbal descriptions of the grades/labels (such as true AAA) and how to identify good pearls, thereby empowering you to link pearl quality to market value for yourself.

 Why Pearls Are Valuable